 Hopping on and off the Athens Coastal Tram

-You can also hop off and hop on in any station, should you wish to take a closer look in a place you like or got curious about.
+You can also hop off and hop on at any station of the Glyfada Beach Athens tram, should you wish to take a closer look at a place you like or got curious about.
 It is very convenient to do so because the ticketing system allows it at no extra cost.

-We took a break on an almost deserted beach, where, at the beginning of May, we weren’t shy to take some barefoot steps.
+We took a break from our Athens beach tram ride on an almost deserted beach, where, at the beginning of May, we weren’t shy to take some barefoot steps.
 Just to remember how the sea, the sand, and the seashells feel on Greece’s seashore.